Why buy Baby Earmuffs and Kids Earmuffs?By Ian Allan

 For baby earmuffs, you need a soft and stretchy headband that adjusts easily.
 That will ensure that as your baby grows, the baby earmuffs will never be too tight around their soft skull.
 The headband should keep the ear cups positioned over the ears so that it seals against noise, while making sure the fit stays secure, gentle, and comfortable.

 Em’s 4 Kids earmuffs are one brand of earmuffs that are suitable for both babies and young children.
 Both the Em’s 4 Kids earmuffs and Em’s 4 Kids baby earmuffs have an SNR rating of 26.
 In lay terms, this should make chainsaw noise fall within the 85db peak, above which can cause hearing damage.

-Both have all the qualities that are desirable in kids earmuffs that are in the dot-points above.
+Both earmuffs have all the qualities that are desirable in kids earmuffs that are in the dot-points above.
 The baby earmuffs are one of the few on the market that are designed to fit babies from birth until 18 months old.
 They are lightweight and the headband is adjustable.
-The ear cups are comfortable so your baby is more likely to keep the earmuffs on, and padded to provide the best noise reduction possible.
+The ear cups are comfortable so your baby is more likely to keep the earmuffs on.
+And they’re padded to provide the best noise reduction possible.

 The critical level for damaging children’s ears is 85dB.
-The most important thing to check when choosing the baby ear protection is the Noise Reduction Rate.
+The most important thing to check when choosing ear protection for your child is the Noise Reduction Rate.
 It indicates the average amount that noise is lowered by the earmuffs.
-The higher this number, the better.
+The higher the NRR / SNR number, the better.